Hospitals Eye Service Line Transactions to Cut Costs and Boost Revenue

 From a hospital's point of view, the potential for cross-selling services and expansion of its service area are important.
 Occupational medicine departments, for example, often provide services to company headquarters.
 These companies may well prefer to continue these relationships at their satellite locations.
 By partnering with a service provider with a larger footprint, a hospital can offer one-stop shopping to its corporate clients, a decided marketplace advantage.
 Further, if patients need emergency care after hours, the hospital itself can serve those needs.

-As the reality settles in that hospitals cannot always provide all services and remain financially health, service line transactions can be a viable alternative.
+As the reality settles in that hospitals cannot always provide all services and remain financially healthy, service line transactions can be a viable alternative.
 These arrangements can help maintain a certain level of service in the community, thereby aligning with a hospital's mission, and they can contribute to the long-term financial strength of an institution.

 The Service Line Transaction Process